skywarth/annals-of-disco/docs/annals/the-list.md

 - WiFi probing and passive probe listening
     - https://github.com/danrl/wifi-probe
     - https://github.com/brannondorsey/sniff-probes
+- RPI tools for Flipper
+	- New organization
+	- Multiple tools & apps
+	- First one: metric monitor
 - Pocket EMP
 - Productivity with thermal printers (Epson TM-T88 has nice support and libraries.
 Xprinter is cheap and seems to have somewhat driver)
 - PHP package for my custom enum implementation